Hollywood, Portland, Oregon: Preservation and revitalization

 In 1983, the Hollywood Theatre was added to the National Register of Historic Places, helping preserve the building during a period of urban decline.
 In the late 1990s, the nonprofit Film Action Oregon purchased the theater and restored it to its former glory.

 The Hollywood/NE 42nd Avenue Transit Center opened in 1986 as part of the MAX Light Rail system.
 A large vintage-style "HOLLYWOOD" marquee was added near the station entrance, funded by local donations.

 The neighborhood continues to balance historical preservation with new development, including mixed-use buildings and a thriving farmers market founded in 1997.]

 Organizations

-The oldest neighborhood business district association in Portland, the Hollywood Boosters still continues it's mission today -- in supporting the local businesses.
+The oldest neighborhood business district association in Portland, the Hollywood Boosters still continues its mission today—in supporting the local businesses.

 The Hollywood Star News was founded in the neighborhood, and remains a local favorite newspaper for residents living in North & Northeast Portland.

 Hollywood Farmers Market is a year-round Saturday farmers' market located on NE Hancock Street between 44th and 45th Avenues, which runs weekly from April through November, and twice-monthly from December through March.
 It's one of the largest on the east side of Portland.

 Portland Fashion Institute is located in the Hollywood District.
 Founded in 2010, PFI focuses on design, technology and business connected to the fashion industry and is Oregon’s only accredited fashion design school.